worace/worace.github.io/_drafts/welcome-to-jar-hell-part-1.md

 ## Java and the JVM Class Model

 As you may recall from "Java 101", Java code runs on the **J**ava **V**irtual **M**achine.
 These days, the JVM has evolved into a powerful [polyglot runtime](http://openjdk.java.net/projects/mlvm/summit2019/) that hosts a variety of non-Java languages.
-But it was originally created expressly for the purpose of running Java, and the 2 share a lot of common characteristics.
+But it was originally created expressly for the purpose of running Java, and the 2 share a lot of common design choices.

 On the JVM, as in Java, _everything_ is a class, and the fundamental unit of code for the JVM is a `.class` file.
 The JVM can't run `.java` (or any other language) source files directly -- they must first be turned into `.class` files by a compiler.